 Level-2 router --An IS that supports Level-2 routing.

->

-> Level-2 subdomain --All Level-2 capable devices in a domain and the links that interconnect them.
+Level-2 subdomain --All Level-2 capable routers in a domain and the links that interconnect them.
 Level-1 areas are interconnected via the Level-2 subdomain.
 For routing in a domain to work properly, the Level-2 subdomain must not be partitioned.

->

-> NET --Network Entity Title.
+NET --Network Entity Title.
 An address assigned to an instance of the IS-IS protocol.
 The NET includes an area address, a system ID, and an N-selector.
 When multiple NETs are assigned to an IS-IS instance, only the area address portion of the NET may differ.

 NSEL --N-selector.
 The least significant octet of a Network Entity Title.
 It is always assigned the value 00.